 Traditional anti-virus solutions, for example, won’t do anything to stop (let alone mitigate) ransomware that’s infected a user’s mobile device.
 Traditional firewalls won’t do anything to stop users from connecting to insecure or malicious Wi-Fi networks.
 And traditional encryption won’t keep users’ documents safe if they lose their mobile device and haven’t set up a passcode.

 The bad news is you can’t solve these mobile security challenges with traditional systems.
-The good news is you can solve them by integrating enterprise mobile management (EMM) and mobile threat defense (MTD).
+The good news is you can solve them by integrating enterprise mobile management (EMM), or unified endpoint management (UEM), and mobile threat defense (MTD).

 MTD + EMM